mimmeer-github/mimmeer-github.github.io/tutorial.md

 Now let's install them.

 Start off by installing Rainmeter, launch the "Rainmeter-[version].exe" file and follow it's steps.
 Next extract the "MyDockFinder W1011 by VIN STAR" file to where you want it to be, then to start it start "dock.exe".
+Next, to install the widgets double-click on their files.

 ### Extras installation
 To install the extras read the following: